Mutual Coupling in RIS-Aided Communication: Model Training and Experimental Validation: Scattering Model Training

 \subsubsection{Radiation Pattern Calculation Based on~\eqref{eq_Hconven}}

 Based on the conventional communication model~\eqref{eq_Hconven}, different RIS unit cells reflect signals independently without interaction.
-Hence, the radiation pattern in linear scale can be calculated by~\cite[Eq.
+Hence, the (amplitude) radiation pattern in linear scale can be calculated by~\cite[Eq.
 (4.7)]{Nayeri2018Reflectarray}

-where $k_0={2\pi}/{\lambda}$ is the wavenumber, $\pv_n\in\mathbb{R}^3$ denotes the position of the $n$-th RIS antenna,~$\pv_\mathrm{f}\in\mathbb{R}^3$ denotes the position of the Tx horn, and $\uv(\thetav)$ denotes the unit directional vector of the \ac{aod}~$\thetav$.
+where $k_0={2\pi}/{\lambda}$ is the wavenumber, $\pv_n\in\mathbb{R}^3$ denotes the position of the $n$-th RIS element,~$\pv_\mathrm{T}\in\mathbb{R}^3$ denotes the position of the Tx horn, and $\uv(\thetav)$ denotes the unit directional vector of the \ac{aod}~$\thetav$.
 All these positions and vectors are expressed in the body coordinate system of the RIS.
-Here, $\lambda=c/f$ denotes the \ac{em} wavelength where $f$ is the signal frequency and $c$ is the speed of light.
-Besides,~$\theta_{\mathrm{f},n}$ denotes the elevation angle of the \ac{aod} from Tx to the~$n$-th RIS unit cell expressed in the coordinate system of the Tx horn, and $q_\mathrm{e}$ and $q_\mathrm{f}$ is the feed power patterns of the RIS unit cell and the Tx horn, which determine the radiation directivity of the RIS and Tx horn antennas, respectively.
-In addition, $\Theta_{n,n}$ denotes the reflection coefficient of the $n$-th RIS unit cell, i.e., the $n$-th diagonal entry of $\Thetam$ in~\eqref{eq_Theta}.
+Here, $\lambda=c/f$ denotes the \ac{em} wavelength, where $f$ is the signal frequency and $c$ is the speed of light.
+Besides,~$\theta_{\mathrm{T},n}$ denotes the elevation angle of the \ac{aod} from Tx to the~$n$-th RIS unit cell expressed in the coordinate system of the Tx horn, and $q_\mathrm{e}$ and $q_\mathrm{f}$ are the feed power patterns which determine the radiation directivities of the RIS unit cell and Tx horn antenna, respectively.
+In addition, $\Theta_{n,n}$ denotes the reflection coefficient of the $n$-th RIS unit cell, i.e., the $n$-th diagonal entry of $\Thetam$.

 We can reform~\eqref{eq_E} into a more compact form as

 where the entries in $\hv_\mathrm{in}\in\mathbb{C}^{N\times 1}$ and $\hv_{\mathrm{out}}(\thetav)\in\mathbb{C}^{N\times 1}$ are given by